Y3m1A/Google-Text-to-Speech-Converter/README.md

 - gTTS library
 - pydub library

-## Core Features
+## Break Down

-- **Text Conversion**: Transforms text files into MP3 audio files using Google's TTS API
-- **Checkpoint System**: Automatically saves progress after each processed chunk
-- **Resume Capability**: Continues conversion from last successful point if interrupted
-- **Interactive Controls**: Real-time commands to pause, resume, or stop conversion
+- **Chunking Process**: When you choose a .txt file, it is broken down into chunks, which are then processed through the TTS.
+- **Saves Progress**: If the conversion process is interupted, there are many back up systems that can pick up from where you left off.
+- **Custom Commands**: During processing you can issue a series of commands such as pause or resume.
+- **Actual Information**: There are also cool features which give you on file progress such as the time elapsed.
-- **File Management**: Creates organized folders and file structures for output
+- **File Management**: The code creates organized folders and file structures for output and cleans up after the conversion process is complete.
-- **Progress Tracking**: Shows detailed status of ongoing conversions

 ## Processing Commands